calimero-project/serial-native/README.md

 Provider for serial access to KNX networks using JNI.
 It contains Linux, macOS, and Windows libraries written in C.

-Compile the C sources for your target platform, or use one of the precompiled libraries in the `jar` archive available for Windows and Linux.
+Compile the C sources for your target platform, or use one of the precompiled libraries in the `jar` archive available for Windows, Linux, and macOS.
 Compiling the C sources requires an installed C/C++ toolchain.

 This provider uses `System.Logger` for logging.